-

 KOZEN's first release - a double EP called "Swimming To The Stars" - showcased two sides of lead singer Maxwell Kozen's songwriting style, one softer and one heavier.
 After switching a few band members, KOZEN teamed up with producer Justin Meli (Crown Lands, Excuses Excuses) and went in a heavier and more focused metal direction with their single Barricade.
 This single also ended up being the band's first music video, produced by The Trenches Inc.

-In a short period of time the band has managed to play alongside artists like Romancer, Bird Problems, Polarity, Rebelle, Poeta, and We Were Sharks, among many others.
-In 2017, they toured with Quebec experimental hardcore group We Throw Flowers, playing shows from Windsor, ON, to Quebec City, and also participated in Indie Week 2017 in Toronto.
+In a short period of time the band managed to play alongside artists like Romancer, Bird Problems, Polarity, Rebelle, Poeta, and We Were Sharks, among many others.
+In 2017, they toured with Quebec experimental hardcore group We Throw Flowers (now Arrowheads), playing shows from Windsor, ON, to Quebec City, and also participated in Indie Week 2017 in Toronto.

 On June 5, 2019, the band played the legendary Horseshoe Tavern in downtown Toronto in celebration of their debut album, "A Fearful Wonder," which they co-produced with Stephen James Kerr (Afterwake, Golden Gate Graves), who also mixed and mastered the album.
 They were joined by Talking Violet, Afterwake, and Polarity for a diverse and musically adept evening.
 Two days later, the album was released.
 It saw the group building upon the musical and lyrical themes of their previous work, embracing a more refined and focused sound and slightly less esoteric lyrics.

-Since releasing their debut, KOZEN has gone through a number of lineup changes, and currently is operate as a three-piece band.
-The vision of genre-bending and unexpected versatility still drives the band, and the singles they have put out since their debut album prove that there is no safe way to predict what they might do next.
+Since releasing their debut, KOZEN has gone through a number of lineup changes, and after shaking off the rust accumulated during the pandemic with a handful of 2022 shows, but band is ready to reassert itself in the scene.
+The vision of genre-bending and unexpected versatility still drives them, and the singles they have put out since their debut album prove that there is no safe way to predict what they might do next.

 Press